CMS Managed Care Rule Frequently Asked Questions

 Effective as of the first rating period on or after July 9, 2027

-• How does CMS define the SDP cost percentage in the Final Managed Care rule?
+• How does CMS define the SDP cost percentage in the Managed Care Final Rule?

 In the final rule, CMS defines SDP cost percentage as “the portion of the total capitation payments that is attributable to the SDP” divided by “the actual total capitation payments (which includes all SDP payments, pass-through payments, and SDPs in a separate payment term arrangement)”.
 Effective as of the first rating period on or after July 9, 2027, the SDP cost percentage must be calculated only if a state is seeking to forego submitting an evaluation report to CMS (i.e. applicable to programs with an SDP cost percentage below 1.5%).